 Halitosis, or bad breath as it is more commonly known, is a problem almost everyone has suffered from.
 Bad breath can range from something experienced after eating too much garlic to a symptom of a more serious, underlying medical problem.
 There are four key culprits behind bad breath and any one of them could explain what you are experiencing.
 The most obvious is food: particles become trapped around teeth or in gum pockets and start to smell bad.
-Often, its food thats being digested in the stomach that is the source.
 Dental problems and inadequate dental hygiene can also be major causes of halitosis.
 People are sometimes surprised to learn that simple dry mouth is considered a chief cause.
 Without enough saliva to keep the mouth clean, odors can develop.
 Other underlying medical conditions account for a small percentage of halitosis cases.
 As common of a condition as bad breath is, it is reassuring that halitosis treatment has received a lot of attention by the scientific community and the pharmaceutical industry.

 Treating Halitosis Yourself

-For many sufferers, the toothbrush and some dental floss is the only halitosis treatment they need.
+For some fortunate ufferers, the toothbrush and some dental floss may be the only halitosis treatment they need.
 One of the most effective remedies for bad breath is simply to do what your dentist told you.
 Remember to brush your teeth after a meal or snack.
 Take a toothbrush to work or school if you have problems with bad breath and have found brushing helpful.
 Ideally, a toothbrush should be replaced every couple of months because it can harbor bacteria and reintroduce them to a clean mouth.
 Get in the habit of cleaning your tongue when brushing.
 The tongue is like Velcro and traps food in small crevices.
 While using your toothbrush, just very gently sweep it over the top of your tongue.

 Toothpaste with an antibacterial component to it can lessen mouth odors as long as 12 hours.
 Its a good idea to floss after each meal too but, if you cant, make sure to do it at least once daily.
 Dental floss is easy to carry in a purse or pocket and use when you cant brush.
 Consider, also, using another type of inter-dental cleaner in addition to brushing and flossing.
 Irrigation devices are excellent for cleaning all the areas under gums or around teeth.
 Although it is a short-term fix, mouthwash is a good solution to temporarily mask odor.